iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.44 =
+December 15th, 2014
+* Tested with WordPress 4.1 (RC1)
+* Fixed Blogpost title font size in index
+* Profixed 'boldr-style' handle when registering style.css
+* Moved admin notice to theme options page only and removed boldr_notice_ignore()
+* Now using core bundled version of hoverIntent
+* Removed content filters
+* Renamed and moved /page-full-width.php to /page-templates/full-width.php
+* Reviewed and enhanced validation, sanitation and escaping in theme options
+* Added an extra user permission check before saving theme options setting in the database
+* Appropriately use the_title_attribute() to escape title attributes in index.php and single.php

 = 1.1.43 =
 October 27th, 2014